Revised schedule as of September 10, 2020

 Organizers: Peter Holland is McMeel Family Professor in Shakespeare Studies in the Department of Film, Television, and Theatre at the University of Notre Dame.
 He was editor of Shakespeare Survey for 19 years and co-editor of the Oxford Shakespeare Topics and Great Shakespeareans series.
 His edition of Coriolanus for the Arden Shakespeare 3rd series appeared in 2013.
 He is a General Editor of the Arden Shakespeare 4th series and currently finishing a book on Shakespeare and Forgetting.
 Scott Jackson has served as the Mary Irene Ryan Family Executive Director of Shakespeare at Notre Dame since the position was created in 2007.
 A believer in the power of the theatre arts to effect positive social change, he is a co-founder of the Shakespeare in Prisons Network and teaches a weekly Shakespeare in performance course at the Westville Correctional Facility.
 Curt L. Tofteland is the Founder of the internationally acclaimed Shakespeare Behind Bars program, now in its 25th year of continuous operation.
 SBB is the subject of award-winning documentary by Philomath Films.
 Curt was the Producing Artistic Director of Kentucky Shakespeare Festival from 1989-2008.
 During his twenty-year tenure, he produced fifty Shakespeare productions, directed twenty-five, and acted in eight.
 As a professional director and an Equity actor, he has 200+ professional productions to his credit.
 Additionally, he has presented 400+ performances of his one man show Shakespeare’s Clownes: A Foole’s Guide to Shakespeare.

-Schedule: This program will convene virtually from 19 October – 20 November 2020.
-This online conference will consist of a series of keynotes, panels, and community discussions (approximately 1-2 events per week).
+Schedule: This virtual program will begin on 9 November 2020.
+This online conference will consist of a series of keynotes, panels, and community discussions (no more than two events per week).
 More information coming soon.

 Researching the Archive